 Fund Characteristics Actively or Passively Managed Actively managed Sub Investment Manager Nuveen Asset Management, LLC Base Currency US dollars Business Day Unless otherwise determined by the Directors and notified in advance to Shareholders, a day on which both the New York Stock Exchange and Irish retail banks are open for business.
 Dealing Day Unless otherwise determined by the Directors and notified in advance to Shareholders, each Business Day (provided that in any event there shall be at least one Dealing Day per fortnight).
-Valuation Point 4.00 pm (Eastern Time) on each Dealing Day Dealing Frequency Daily (on each Dealing Day)
+Valuation Point 4.00 pm (Eastern Time) on each Dealing Day

-Fund Characteristics Trade Cut Off Time 4:00pm (Eastern Time) on the relevant Dealing Day Further details on subscription and redemption requests are set out in the sections of the Prospectus entitled "Application for Shares, Minimum Investment and Currency of Investment" and "Redemption Requests".
+Fund Characteristics Dealing Frequency Daily (on each Dealing Day) Trade Cut Off Time 4:00pm (Eastern Time) on the relevant Dealing Day Further details on subscription and redemption requests are set out in the sections of the Prospectus entitled "Application for Shares, Minimum Investment and Currency of Investment" and "Redemption Requests".
 Subscription Settlement Time Unless otherwise agreed with the Administrator or the Investment Manager, investors should transmit cleared funds representing the subscription monies in the relevant Class Currency by wire instructions to the relevant accounts as set out in the purchase order form, so that cleared funds are received in the Company's account by close of business on or before the third Business Day following the Dealing Day on which the completed application form and/or purchase order form was accepted.
 Further details on subscription settlements are set out in the section of the Prospectus entitled "Application for Shares, Minimum Investment and Currency of Investment".
 Redemption Settlement Time Payments of redemption monies (net of redemption fees) shall normally be made on or before the third Business Day following the Dealing Day on which the redemption request is effective.
 In exceptional circumstances the Fund may make payment of redemption monies (net of redemption fees) within a maximum of ten Business Days of the Dealing Day on which the redemption request is effective.
 Payments of redemption monies shall be made by wire transfer at the Shareholder's expense to the Shareholder's account, details of which shall be notified by the Shareholder to the Administrator.
 Further details on the settlement of redemptions are set out in the section of the Prospectus entitled "Redemption Price".
 Dividends It is expected that the Directors will declare and pay quarterly dividends equal to all or substantially all of the Fund's net income attributable to the Distributing Share Classes.
 The Directors do not intend to declare any dividends in respect of any of the Accumulating Share Classes of the Fund.
 For further information please refer to the section of the Prospectus entitled "Dividends".
 Calculation of Global Exposure For the purposes of compliance with the Regulations, the global exposure of the Fund will be measured using the commitment approach.
 The commitment approach methodology aggregates the underlying market or notional values of FDI to determine the degree of global exposure of a Fund to FDI.
 This aggregated value is then assessed as a percentage of the Net Asset Value of the Fund, with a limit at 100%.
-Profile of a Typical Investor in the Investment in the Fund may be appropriate for investors who have a long-term investment horizon.
-The Fund is not designed for investors who are unwilling to accept volatility, including the possibility of sharp Share price fluctuations (including declines); or are seeking to invest to meet short-term goals.

-Fund and Target Market Identification
+Typical Investor in the Fund and Target Market Identification